LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/dataframe_utils.md

 ## get\_hist\_values(df)
 **same as builtin "df['histo'].values" but convert strings to np arrays**
 input arguments:
-- df: a dataframe containing histograms
+- df: a dataframe containing histograms (assumed to be of a single type!)
 note: this function works for both 1D and 2D histograms,
 the distinction is made based on whether or not 'Ybins' is present as a column in the dataframe
+update: 'Ybins' is also present for 1D histograms, but has value 1!
 output:
 a tuple containing the following elements:
 - np array of shape (nhists,nbins) (for 1D) or (nhists,nybins,nxbins) (for 2D)